 - stays supportive throughout the night.
 The fill does not collapse under the weight of your head, creating an uncomfortable downward bend in your neck.

 - is comfortable.
 Ultimately, it’s best to trust your instincts.
 If a particular pillow works well for you, stick with it.

 Go pillow shopping.

 You’ll quickly discover that there are hundreds of different pillows designed specifically for side-sleepers.
 Of these, many come with a predetermined shape, meant to conform to the shape under your neck.
 Before you spend your hard-earned money on these, keep in mind that most people change position frequently during sleep.
 While you might prefer to be on your side, it’s quite likely that you move to your back and stomach many times throughout the night.
 These pillows are designed to work best while you’re lying perfectly perpendicular to your mattress.
-They only work for those that hold a relatively static sleeping position during the night.
+They only work well for those that hold a relatively static sleeping position during the night.

 Two tips that’ll make your side sleeper pillow choice simpler:

 - Sleep on it.
 It’s impossible to test pillows online or even in a store.
 The best manufacturers will allow you to try their pillows in your home with a money-back guarantee.
 Sleep with the pillow in your own bed to determine if it’s right for you.